lildann/CV/README.md

 **Sadie Coles HQ, London** (January 2015 to May 2021)
 _Exhibitions Manager_

-- Problem solving: calm and resourceful in the face of setbacks, a lateral thinker
+- Problem solving: calm and resourceful in the face of operational setbacks, a lateral thinker
 - Team player: managed inter-departmental organisation and exhibition meetings
 - Communicator: ensuring information is shared and discussed
 - Practical planner: logistics, timelines, budget management
 - People person: Artist liaison and external production contract negotiator
-- Big-picture perspective: ambitious on-site and off-site projects, end-goal focused
+- Big-picture perspective: ambitious on-site and off-site projects, goal-focused
 - Adaptable: flexible with changes, new systems and better lines of communication
-- Data-driven: Website maintenance and analytics, database cataloguin
+- Data-driven: Website maintenance and analytics, precise database cataloguing

 **MoMA PS1, New York** (September to December 2014)
 _Curatorial Internship_

 - Awarded an internship at MoMA PS1's curatorial department, working with international artists on exhibitions and events
-- Incredible experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environemnt and working in a large team, using my initative and getting stuck in.
+- Incredible experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environemnt and working in a large team, using my initiative and getting involved.

 **Sternberg Press, Berlin** (July 2013 to August 2014)
 _Editorial Assistant_